Friday, 27 March 2009

 The mix, like all plaster, warms up during the time it takes to set.
 I wait until they are all fully cold again.
 Then they are ready to emerge...

 I check each one, make sure the edges are nice and smooth - I use one of my steel sculpting tools to round any edges.
-The pendants then sit and wait for a couple of days to fully dry out.
+They then sit and wait for a couple of days to fully dry out.

-So, that's the process for all of my hand cast pieces - the pendants, wall plaques and statues.
+So, that's the process for all of my hand cast pieces - the pendants, wall plaques, statues and bowls.

 Wednesday, 4 February 2009